1 - Modular Homes are made up of sections, called modules

 - If you can build a home yourself, that is a cheaper route

-8 - Most cities allow for Modular Homes, or ADUs, in backyards
+8 - Many cities allow for Modular Homes in backyards (ADUs)

-Cities across the USA vary their regulations regarding modular homes, or accessory dwelling units (ADUs).
+Cities across the USA vary their regulations regarding modular homes in their backyards, or accessory dwelling units (ADUs).
 Check with your city or municipality to make sure that you are in accordance with your specific area regulations.
 Not complying to city regulations and acquiring appropriate permits may slow down your process.
-Most cities in the US consider an ADU anything under 1200 square feet.
+Most cities in the US consider an ADU an inhabitable structure that is under 1200 square feet.

 9 - Modular Homes make great income properties on Airbnb